Are you an adviser? Go to Unbiased Pro

 Is Starling worth considering?

-Starling is another popular digital banking choice often considered an alternative to Monzo and Revolut.
+Starling is another popular digital banking choice often considered as an alternative to Monzo and Revolut.

-The Starling app offers unique features, allowing customers to scan cheques and open current accounts for those under 16.
+The Starling app offers useful features, allowing customers to scan cheques and open current accounts for kids and teens.

-The bank offers multi-currency business accounts and supports Apple, Samsung, and Google Pay.
+The bank offers multi-currency business accounts and supports Apple Pay, Samsung Wallet, and Google Pay.

-However, it is important to note that Starling does not offer personal loans or BPNL or provide insurance to its customers.
+However, it is important to note that Starling does not offer personal loans or provide insurance to its customers.

 Get expert financial advice